hiveeyes/arduino/gateway-rfm69-csv-sdcard/README.rst

     # Upload to MCU
     make upload

-.. note:: You might want to adjust the appropriate Makefile to match your environment.
+.. tip:: Please inspect the ``platformio.ini`` file, and adjust it to match your setup.